mph-/lcapy/doc/expressions.rst

 Notes:

    1. By default, the `symbol` and `expr` functions assume `positive=True` unless `real=True` or `positive=False` are specified.
    2. SymPy considers variables of the same name but different assumptions to be different.
 This can cause much confusion since the variables look identical when printed.
 To avoid this problem, Lcapy creates a symbol cache for each circuit.
-The assumptions associated with the symbol are from when it is created.
+The assumptions associated with the symbol are from when it was created.

 The list of explicit assumptions for an expression can be found from